Using external hardware with Live

 Please refer to the manual of your hardware device to see how Program Changes are implemented, as this differs from machine to machine.

-Depending on your audio interface, you may need to configure a routing in the interface's dedicated control panel (if any).
+Depending on your audio interface, you may also need to adjust some routings in the interface's dedicated control panel.
 Please refer to the manual or manufacturer's website for further instructions.

 This method is recommended if you are modulating the hardware in realtime from the actual hardware itself - for instance tweaking the filter cutoff on a synth while recording a pass.